 Subscription fees increase the subscription price paid by the investor, while redemption fees decrease the redemption price.
 The fees charged by the Fund serve to offset the costs incurred by the Fund to invest and disinvest investors' assets.
-Fees not paid to the Fund are attributed to the management company, the Fund promoter, etc.
+Fees not paid to the fund are attributed to the management company, the fund promoter, etc.

-EXPENSES PAYABLE BY THE INVESTOR DEDUCTED AT THE TIME SUBSCRIPTIONS AND REDEMPTIONS BASIS RATE Maximum subscription fee, inclusive of tax not payable to the Fund Net asset value X number of units A EUR Acc units: 4% A EUR Ydis units: 4% E EUR Acc units: None A CHF Acc Hdg units: 4% X EUR ACC units: None Subscription fee payable to the Fund Net asset value X number of units None Redemption fee payable to third parties Net asset value X number of units None Redemption fee payable to the Fund Net asset value X number of units None b) Management and administration fees
+EXPENSES PAYABLE BY THE INVESTOR DEDUCTED AT THE TIME OF SUBSCRIPTIONS AND REDEMPTIONS BASIS RATE Maximum subscription fee, inclusive of tax not payable to the Fund Net asset value X number of units A EUR Acc units: 4% A EUR Ydis units: 4% E EUR Acc units: none A CHF Acc Hdg units: 4% X EUR ACC units: none Z EUR ACC units: none Subscription fee payable to the fund Net asset value X number of units None Redemption fee payable to third parties Net asset value X number of units None Redemption fee payable to the Fund Net asset value X number of units None b) management and administration fees

-Management and administration fees include all fees charged directly to the Fund except transaction costs (intermediary expenses and transaction fees) and performance fees.
-These reward the management company if the Fund exceeds its objectives.
+Management and administration fees include all fees charged directly to the fund except transaction costs (intermediary expenses and transaction fees) and performance fees.
+These reward the management company if the fund exceeds its objectives.

-FEES CHARGED TO THE FUND BASIS RATE 1 and 2 Financial management and administration fees external to the management company Net assets A EUR Acc units: 1.50% inclusive of tax A EUR Ydis units: 1.50% inclusive of tax E EUR Acc units: 2.25% inclusive of tax A CHF Acc Hdg units: 1.50% inclusive of tax X EUR ACC units: 1.50% inclusive of tax (Maximum rate) 4 Transaction fees charged by the management company Maximum deduction per transaction French stock exchange: 0.3% inclusive of tax per transaction, for bonds: 0.05% inclusive of tax Foreign stock exchange: 0.4% inclusive of tax per transaction, for bonds: 0.05% inclusive of tax 5.
-Performance fee Net assets Maximum 20% of this outperformance when it is established (1)
+FEES CHARGED TO THE FUND BASIS RATE 1 and 2 Financial management and administration fees external to the management company Net assets A EUR Acc units: 1.50% inclusive of tax A EUR Ydis units: 1.50% inclusive of tax E EUR Acc units: 2.25% inclusive of tax A CHF Acc Hdg units: 1.50% inclusive of tax X EUR ACC units: 1.50% inclusive of tax Z EUR Acc units: 0.00% (Maximum rate) 4 Transaction fees charged by the management company Maximum deduction per transaction French stock exchange: 0.3% inclusive of tax per transaction, for bonds: 0.05% inclusive of tax

+Foreign stock exchange: 0.4% inclusive of tax per transaction, for bonds: 0.05% inclusive of tax 5 Performance fees Net assets Maximum 20% of this outperformance when it is established (1) Z EUR Acc units: None